The Kipper Family: History

 They were seen once on British television.
 The children's programme, Get Fresh, featured a spaceship that would arrive in a different location each Saturday morning.
 One Saturday the destination was Trunch, and who should be there but Sid and Henry.
 The duo split at the end of 1991.

 In 2006, Sugden presented a series of podcasts for Channel 4 radio called The Kipper Country Code, as Sid Kipper.

-Chris Sugden has now retired the character of Sid Kipper.
+Chris Sugden later retired the character of Sid Kipper.
+Sugden died on 3 April 2024.

 Characters

-The duo would put on Norfolk accents and delivered Norfolk inspired humour.
-Their appearance was just like any other folk singers.
-Sid with slicked back hair, a smart suit and a kipper tie, the look of a spiv.
-And Henry (Nudds made to look like an old man) with a threadbare cardigan and string to hold up his trousers in place of a belt.
+The duo spoke in their own Norfolk accents and delivered Norfolk inspired humour.
+Their appearance was intended to resemble other rural folk singers, perhaps from a land forgotten by time: Sid with slicked back hair, a smart suit and a kipper tie, the look of a spiv, and Henry (Nudds made to look like an old man) with a threadbare cardigan and string to hold up his trousers in place of a belt.
+A contemporary poster/advertisement for bookings, including a hand drawn picture of the pair in character, and giving both Sugden's and Nudds' addresses for contacts as their "agents", read: "The Kipper Family (From Somewhere near Trunch).
+"The Red Herrings of Folk Song".
+Hitherto undiscovered traditional gems, including: "The Male Female Highwayman" - "The Village Pimp" - "A Lightweight Dirge"."

 Often, as with all comedy doubles, they would swap being one down or one up with their replies: